CharlesKariuki-001/AcademicCode/README.md

 Evolving as I go suggestions welcome!

 ## Get Involved (Or Just Lurk)
 Fork it, star it, open an issue if you spot a glitch.
-I'm all about feedback—did that algorithm optimize like a champ, or did it chug like an old laptop?
+I'm all about feedback did that algorithm optimize like a champ, or did it chug like an old laptop?
 No contribs required, but if you're into pair-programming a security tweak, DM me.

 - **Issues?** Tag 'em with `bug`, `enhancement`, or `question`.
 - **License**: MIT use freely, just shout me out.
 See [LICENSE](LICENSE).